grepdisc/kindfools/_pages/writeon.md

   and people unable to make it to the space joined us online.
 - 8 1/2 months after our first Kind Fools' WRITE ON, we returned to Sol Rise on November 7, 2023 for a workshop with familiar faces and new faces.
-- Our first WRITE ON workshop in Tonawanda was December 19th at Good Shepherd Lutheran Church.
+- Our first WRITE ON workshop in Tonawanda was November 21at at Good Shepherd Lutheran Church.
 Thank you to everyone who braved the dark cold rain to write with us.
+- Thank you to Indigo House for hosing our December 7th WRITE ON on the West Side.
+- It was an honor to host an abbreviated WRITE ON workshop on December 8th with 30 gentlemen in Buffalo City Mission's transiwtional housing program.